Navigation Menu

 Legacy Overview

-Introduces Joseph Wesley Mathews life (1911-1977), who served as director of the Institutes.
-The JWM talks page presents two compilations of his talks: “Bending History” and “Selected Talks”, plus a link to his dissertation on John Wesley.
-This is followed by many of the presentations he gave from 1946 until 1977.
+Introduction of Joseph Wesley Mathews life (1911-1977), who served as director of the Institutes.
+The JWM talks page presents compilations of his talks: “Bending History” and “Selected Talks”, plus a link to his dissertation on John Wesley.
+This is followed by presentations he gave from 1946 until 1977.

-Joseph Mathews was the Director of the Ecumenical Institute and Institute of Cultural Affairs from 1963-1977.
-Most files shared here were donated by the Institutes to the Wesley Theological Seminary in 2009.
+The files shared on this page tell the story of Joseph Wesley Mathews life from 1911-1977.
+Mathews was the director of the Order Ecumenical, Ecumenical Institute and Institute of Cultural Affairs from 1963-1977.
+Most of the files shared here were donated by the Institutes to the Wesley Theological Seminary in 2009.
 We are grateful for a partnership with the Seminary and the E.Stanley Jones Foundation to have this story shared with the world.

 1932 – 1950